-As planned, Javier has been increasing the quantity and quality of the sessions, supervised by his coach Omar González and accompanied by other Spanish triathletes as well as South Africans and other countries who are there at this time.
+As planned, Javier has been increasing the quantity and quality of the sessions, supervised by his coach Omar González and accompanied by other Spanish triathletes as well as by South Africans and other countries who are there at this time.

-They already have less than two weeks left there, after which they will return to Spain to continue with the planned training and competition plan, of which we will continue to inform you promptly.
+They now have less than two weeks left there, after which they will return to Spain to continue with the planned training and competition plan, of which we will continue to inform you promptly.

 source: Gómez Noya Press